General eligibility criteria for all nominations

 The campaign must have included NSW community in the target audience.

-Find out more on the Multicultural Marketing Campaign of the Year nomination form.
+To view the assessment criteria and for more information, download the Multicultural Marketing Campaign of the Year nomination form.

 -